 - Produced and released by: Relativity Media

-This Lord of the Rings-style film, however, opened to mix reviews and rake in $20.3 million on the first day of opening in 3,772 theaters in the U.S. Worldwide, it took in $39.3 million for first day screening.
-Gross worldwide sales, as at end June 2012, stood at $309,394,227 against a budget of $170 m.
+This Lord of the Rings-style film, however, opened to mixed reviews but was a box office success.
+It raked in $20.3 million on the first day of opening in 3,772 theaters in the U.S. Worldwide, it took in $39.3 million for first-day screening.
+Gross worldwide sales stood at $401.3 against a budget of $170 m.

-Most of the reviews are in praise of Charlize Theron's performance and generally credited her for 'saving the film'.
-Most reviewers agreed that the film did not fully exploit the story's full potential.
-Washington Post in its review wrote "is visually stunning, but lacks emotional sweep" Every reviewer, however, agreed that it was better than 'Mirror Mirror'
+Most of the reviews were in praise of Charlize Theron's performance and generally credited her for 'saving the film'.
+Generally, all reviewers agreed that the film did not fully exploit the story's full potential.
+Washington Post, in its review, wrote; "is visually stunning, but lacks emotional sweep".
+Nevertheless, they all agreed that it was better than 'Mirror Mirror'.

 - Rated PG-13